deskvillage/dannychadburn.github.io/tidy-shed.md

-# Tidy Shed - support for your agency, when you need it most
+# Tidy Shed - agency support, when it matters most

 #### Tidy Shed is a collaboration between a pair of seasoned digital marketers; [myself](/about) and Seb from [SHED Communications](http://shedcomms.co).